krzyszsz/ApproximateOptimization/README.md

     // Please note range discovery parameter.
 It's convenient but may be misleading;
     // it's better to give the expected range in the beginning because range discovery
-    // is very simple and only widens the range when the maximum is at the end of the range;
+    // is very simple and only widens the range when the found maximum is at the edge
+    // of the range.
-    // you may accidentally have a local maximum inside of the range and range discovery
+    // You may accidentally have a local maximum inside of the range and range
-    // will not trigger range widening, potentially missing global maximum).
+    // discovery will not trigger range widening, potentially missing global maximum).

     var points = new Point[] {
         new Point{ x = 1.32, y = 23 },